Family Stories: B 14… BINGO

 My mother in law went weekly to Bingo… every Thursday was St. Paul’s… the Jewish Community Center was often Monday or Friday and hubby remembers Sunday evenings was at the Knights of Columbus… but she had to be desperate for a place to go in order to go there… they had small pots.
 It wasn’t like St. Paul’s, who once in awhile had a $1000 pot up for grabs… and I’m sure it was standing room only on those nights!
 Hubby and his best friend worked a few Sundays helping to serve food at the Knights of Columbus…. they made a few bucks and sometimes were even tipped… but only when the players were winning… no one tips when they’re losing!
 Steve said he probably made about two bucks an hour working those Sunday afternoons… but it was money!

-I remember being amazed as I watched the women come in for Bingo… setting up their area was a ritual.
+I remember being amazed in watching the women come in for Bingo… setting up their area was a ritual.
 The Bingo cards were bought and all lined up in perfect order, then out came the many colored markers, chips, or colored stampers, and it wasn’t just one color stamper, they had several different colors… then their secret weapons came out… the “good luck” charms.
 They were serious Bingo players… they weren’t playing for prizes… they were playing for Money!
 Bingo was really a legal gambling game and just as popular with both the women and men!
 Those Bingo halls were crowded… hardly a seat left at the tables if you were late!
 And if it snowed… they still came!
 Snow never kept my mother in law home… she was always pacing the floor to go before she left… she lived for gambling!

 Did you play Bingo… leave me a comment below!